mallory94/Java-Multimedia-Library-2/README.md

 # Services dispenser

-Java application server which hosts services for programmer and provides it to amateurs
+Java application server hosting services for programmers and provides it to users

 ---